The-Focus-AI/confirm-osx/README.md

 ENVIRONMENT="${1:-staging}"

 if [[ "$ENVIRONMENT" == "production" ]]; then
-    if ! ./confirm --auth "Deploy to PRODUCTION?"; then echo "Deployment cancelled"
+    if ! swift confirm.swift --auth "Deploy to PRODUCTION?"; then echo "Deployment cancelled"
         exit 1
     fi